THE-STEAMERS/Ignyte/README.md

 Empowering UAE SMEs with AI-Driven Automation, IoT Integration, and Seamless Operations

 ## 🧩 Overview
 This comprehensive package is designed to digitally enable Small and Medium Enterprises (SMEs) in the **trading and inventory-based sectors**.
-It brings together **modern UI/UX dashboards**, a **Django-powered intelligent backend**, **IMX500 edge-AI integration**, and an **AI Chatbot** to streamline operations, enhance decision-making, and improve employee-customer-manager experiences.
+It brings together **modern UI/UX dashboards**, a **Django-powered intelligent backend**, **IMX500 edge-AI integration** for quality control, and an **AI Chatbot** to streamline operations, enhance decision-making, and improve employee-customer-manager experiences,automates inventory, accounting, and supply chain tasks, and connects seamlessly to existing ERP systems via custom APIs.
 ---

 ## 📦 Package Structure